BigCorvus/LoRa-BLE-Relay-v2/README.md

 Features are:
 - 110x50mm
+- more ground plane for better LoRa RF performance
 - low power consumption in receive mode and Bluetooth active: about 20mA for the 30dbm and 10mA for the 22dbm module version
 - nRF52840 module by Waveshare/HolyIOT with native USB bootloader, broken out NFC pins and good Arduino support (Adafruit Core)
 - Ebyte E22 LoRa Modules based on new Semtech SX126x chipsets for 22 or 30dbm and 915,868,433...Mhz frequency bands.